Brewers vs. Reds Player Props Betting Odds

 Yelich Stats

-- Yelich has recorded 89 hits with 17 doubles, two triples, 11 home runs and 45 walks.
+- Yelich has collected 90 hits with 17 doubles, two triples, 11 home runs and 46 walks.
 He has driven in 45 runs with 21 stolen bases.

-- Yelich has picked up at least one hit in six games in a row.
-In his last 10 outings he is batting .375 with two doubles, a triple, two home runs, eight walks and 11 RBI.
+- Yelich has recorded at least one hit in seven games in a row.
+In his last 10 games he is hitting .350 with two doubles, a triple, two home runs, eight walks and 11 RBI.

 Yelich Recent Games